Freedom in the World

 The 200 members of the Chamber of Deputies, the lower house of Parliament, are elected to four-year terms by proportional representation.
 The Senate has 81 members elected for six-year terms, with one-third up for election every two years.

-Then prime minister Petr Nečas’s resignation in 2013 led to snap elections in October of that year.
-The ČSSD finished first, capturing 50 seats, followed closely by its ally, the Movement of Dissatisfied Citizens (ANO), which took 47 seats.
+The most recent legislative elections were held in 2013.
+The Czech Social Democratic Party (ČSSD) finished first, capturing 50 seats, followed closely by its ally, the Movement of Dissatisfied Citizens (ANO), which took 47 seats.
 The Communist Party of Bohemia and Moravia (KSČM) placed third with 33 seats.
 The Civic Democratic Party (ODS) won just 16 seats, down from 53 seats in 2010.
-Tradition Responsibility Prosperity 09 (TOP 09), the populist Úsvit (Dawn of Direct Democracy (Úsvit), and the Christian Democratic Union–Czech People’s Party (KDU-ČSL) won the remaining seats.
+The right-wing Tradition Responsibility Prosperity 09 (TOP 09), the populist Dawn of Direct Democracy (Úsvit), and the Christian Democratic Union–Czech People’s Party (KDU-ČSL) won the remaining seats.

 The president is directly elected under a 2012 constitutional amendment.
-The president can veto legislation and appoints judges, Central Bank officials, the prime minister, and other cabinet members, but the post holds few other formal powers.
-Although some analysts feared that Zeman was orchestrating a power grab to convert the system to a semipresidential one, the president did not interfere with the work of the new government in 2014.
+The president can veto legislation and appoints judges, central bank officials, the prime minister, and other cabinet members, but the post holds few other formal powers.
+Previous fears that Zeman was seeking to accumulate power in the president’s office subsided in 2015, largely due to his declining popularity and more assertive governance by the ruling coalition.

 B. Political Pluralism and Participation: 15 / 16

 The Romany minority lacks meaningful political representation.
 None of the parties representing the estimated 250,000 Roma living in the country have reached the 5 percent parliamentary threshold, and Romany candidates lack adequate representation in the major parliamentary parties.